cc-api/evidence-api/README.md

 # CC Trusted API

-The project help to access and process the trusted primitives (measurement, eventlog, quote) in confidential computing environment.
-It support multiple language flavors.
+The project helps to access and process the trusted primitives (measurement, eventlog, quote) in the confidential computing environment.
+It supports multiple language flavors.

-It also provides back-end tool, IMA template, services to produce the diverse TCBs according to deployment.
+It also provides backend tools, IMA templates, services to produce the diverse TCBs according to deployment.

 ![](docs/cc-trusted-api-overview.png)